DataDog/integrations-core/kube_apiserver_metrics/README.md

 However, if you are using a managed Kubernetes distribution like GKE, EKS, or AKS you may not have a running `kube-apiserver` pod present for the Agent to discover.

-In this case, you can setup the integration against the Kubernetes Service in the `default` namespace.
+In this case, you can setup the integration against the `kubernetes` Service in the `default` namespace.

 - The main use case to run the kube_apiserver_metrics check is as a [Cluster Level Check][4].
 - You can do this with [annotations on your service](#annotate-service), or by using a [local file](#local-file) through the Datadog Operator, Helm Chart or manually.